Consistent estimation of a mean planar curve modulo similarities: Introduction

-Under appropriate smoothness assumptions on $f$, we use a two steps procedure to estimate $\f$.
+Our estimating procedure is composed of two steps.
 First, we perform a dimension reduction step by projecting the data into a low-dimensional space of $\R^{k\times 2}$ to eliminate the influence of the random perturbations $\bzeta_{j}$.
-Then, in a second step, we apply Procrustes analysis in this low-dimensional space to obtain a consistent estimator of $\f$.
+Then, in a second step, we apply Procrustes analysis in this low-dimensional space to obtain a consistent estimator of $\f\in\Sh$.